 When it is hot, add the asafoetida.
-As it sizzles. add the mustard seeds and then the whole red chilli and curry leaves.
+As it sizzles, add the mustard and cumin seeds and then the whole red chilli and curry leaves.

-When the curry leaves stop crackling, mix in the rice, with some salt to taste.
+When the curry leaves stop crackling, mix in the rice, with the salt to taste.
 Leave aside for 10 minutes to cool for a bit and then stir in the yogurt.
 I tend to put the pot in the fridge or just outside in the garden.